+Filter content

+There are several ways to filter the content that is already in the system and to find what you are looking for.

+Filter by at you are lookinmost of the times you are looking for the article that you just have worked on and is still in draft – you can find it by clicking on ooking fo.

+Title ndif you know the title of your article type it in the field and click on ‘apply’ it in the field and click on ‘applye typ article that

+Author – if you know the author of the article – type it in and click on ‘apply’ - all content from that author will be filtered.

+You can also filter by content ‘type’, by whether it is already ‘published’ (for content already published choose ‘Yes’ – for content which is not yet published / still in draft or unpublished choose ‘No’.

+If you want to remove all filters you can click on ‘reset’

+Add content

 When you select Add content you find a list of content types to choose from.
 The list of content type options is limited and you will mostly use

+Article for news

-Article (for news) and File (for meeting minutes or meeting reports).
-Biblio can best be used for official documents as it contains fields with bibliographic information used in libraries.
+File for meeting minutes or meeting reports

+Biblio can best be used for ‘official documents’ as it contains fields with bibliographic information used in libraries.

 Folder is used as a container for storing items on one topic, for instance National Level Learning Alliance Platform (NLLAP) is a folder which contains all the meeting documents on this particular platform.